 It should be noted that many car hire companies may charge extra if you want winter tyres or snow chains.

 Which car to hire for winter conditions

 As weather can be unpredictable both at home and abroad during the winter season, it's important to ensure you have the right car for the conditions.
 In Iceland, for example, a four-wheel-drive vehicle is recommended - especially if you're considering taking to Iceland's famous ring road.

-It's important to ensure you are carrying the right emergency equipment in your car whilst driving, especially in wintery conditions.
+It's important to ensure you are carrying the right emergency equipment in your car whilst driving, especially in wintry conditions.
 We recommend taking the following:

-Many car hire companies will offer car hire insurance, however, taking out cover with the car hire business could be far more expensive (and less comprehensive) than cover provided by an insurance provider - such as Insurance4CarHire.com.
+Many car hire companies will offer car hire insurance, however, taking out cover with the car hire business could be far more expensive (and less comprehensive) than cover provided by an insurance provider - such as an insurance4carhire policy.

 This is yet another reason why winter tyres or snow chains are recommended whilst driving in ice and snow abroad as they could help to reduce the likelihood of an accident.
 By not having these, if it is a legal requirement to have chains or winter tyres fitted, you could end up incurring further costs.

 Pre-winter driving checklist:

 - Check that your car's lights are in working order